International Share Trading Accounts

 - Market fees.
 A charge or fee for trading in a particular market.
 For example, sell trades in the US are subject to pay SEC fees and trades in the UK attract a stamp duty charge.
 Local exchange fees can also apply.

-ETFs and ETOs provide alternative ways for Australians to access international shares.
 An ETF is a fund traded on an exchange the same way as a share.
-An ETF is made up of many different types of assets, for example stock ETFs can be made up of numerous shares from a certain industry such as energy or mining.
-The ETFs mirror the movements and return of a particular market.
+An ETF is made up of many different types of assets, for example stock ETFs can be made up of hundreds of shares from a certain industry such as energy or mining.
+ETFs mirror the movements and return of a particular market and there are many global market ETFs that are listed in Australia, including:

 Options contracts (ETOs) give you the “option” to buy a security in the future for an agreed price.
 For example, equities options let you trade now on the future performance of a company.